Introduction

 mount /dev/mapper/vg0-root /mnt

-To reset the root password of an installed Linux or BSD system, you have to mount
+To reset the root password of an installed Linux or BSD system, you need to mount

 Then use chroot